osemaoje/payLaterUI/README.md

 Step-by-Step Setup
-Clone the repository to your local machine: bash
+Clone the repository to your local machine:

+bash
 Copy
 git clone https://github.com/osemaoje/payLaterUI.git
-Navigate to the project directory: bash
+Navigate to the project directory:

+bash
 Copy
 cd new_flutter_ui_task
 Install dependencies:

 bash
 Copy
 flutter pub get
 Run the app:

 bash
 Copy
 flutter run
-Run on a specific platform
+Run on a Specific Platform
 To run the app on a specific platform, use one of the following commands:

 For Android: